IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl http://localhost:8080/api/admin/settings/:GoogleCloudProject -X PUT -d "qdr-project"``

-The Google Cloud Archiver also requires a key file that must be renamed to 'googlecloudkey.json' file and placed in the directory identified by your 'dataverse.files.directory' jvm option.
+The Google Cloud Archiver also requires a key file that must be renamed to 'googlecloudkey.json' and placed in the directory identified by your 'dataverse.files.directory' jvm option.
 This file can be created in the Google Cloud Console.
 (One method: Navigate to your Project 'Settings'/'Service Accounts', create an account, give this account the 'Cloud Storage'/'Storage Admin' role, and once it's created, use the 'Actions' menu to 'Create Key', selecting the 'JSON' format option.
 Use this as the 'googlecloudkey.json' file.)

 For example:

 ``cp <your key file> /usr/local/payara5/glassfish/domains/domain1/files/googlecloudkey.json``

-.. _Local Path Configuration:
+.. _Archiving API Call:

 API Call
 ++++++++